fanout/js-grip/README.md

 - Reorganized utility functions into categorized files.
 - Rewritten in TypeScript and exporting types files to enable static type checking and IDE completion.

-## Description

-A GRIP interface library for NodeJS.
-For use with HTTP reverse proxy servers that support the GRIP interface, such as Pushpin.

 ## Installation